 Mental illness goes hand in hand with meth use.
 In fact, meth is seldom seen alone; it is almost always connected to a mental health issue.
 According to a 2018 study by the National Institute on Drug Abuse, “Multiple national population surveys have found that about half of those who experience a mental illness during their lives will also experience a substance use disorder and vice versa.”
 Due to the heightened connection between meth use and mental issues, users seeking recovery are wise to seek out a licensed facility trained in Co-occurring Disorders, often referred to as Dual Diagnosis.
 Soul Surgery is a state of the art behavioral health facility specializing in the evidence-based treatment of co-occurring disorders such as meth and mental health issues.

-Soul Surgery Addiction and Mental Health Centers, located in Scottsdale Arizona, is a luxury Methamphetamine Treatment facilities for crystal methamphetamine psychosis.
+Soul Surgery Addiction and Mental Health Centers, located in Scottsdale Arizona, is a luxury Methamphetamine Treatment facility for crystal methamphetamine psychosis, detox and addiction..
 Soul Surgery provides the highest quality Medication-Assisted Treatment (MAT), combined with state of the art bio-psycho-social therapies, to tailor each patient’s recovery plan.